 - Make appropriate use of pictures.
 It's a good idea to break up text with illustrations and it is true that a picture is worth a thousand words.

-- The last slide should set out all appropriate contact details: certainly e-mail address and possibly snail mail address, the web site of your organisation, and any personal website or weblog if you have one.
+- The last slide should set out all appropriate contact details: certainly e-mail address and possibly snail mail address, plus the web site, Facebook page and Twitter address of your organisation and any personal website or blog if you have one.

 If you have some ideas of your own e-mail me

 To access all my advice on life skills click here